 Talk to your friend about what you want and why it is important to you.
-Also consider writing down your feelings in a letter.
-Make sure you focus on your own feelings, instead of passing judgement or trying to make the other person feel bad about themselves.
+Also, consider writing down your feelings in a letter.
+Make sure you focus on your feelings, instead of passing judgment or trying to make the other person feel bad about themselves.

 Saying goodbye to a romantic interest

 Goodbye letters, or “Dear John” letters, were used frequently in the past when people did not have access to mobile phones.
 Since we have better means of communicating in modern times, if you wish to separate from a romantic partner, it is usually a good idea to have that conversation face to face.
 Give the other person the respect of talking to them, instead of just sending a text or an emoji to end the relationship.

 “You cheated on me and I do not want to be in a relationship with you any longer.”